 Bachelor of Arts in Conflict Resolution and Bachelor of Laws

-Human rights is a key area humanity needs to grapple with going forward, says Kaden Wilson who is currently completing a Master of Human Rights.
+Human rights is a key area humanity needs to grapple with going forward, says Kaden Wilson.

 “For me, human rights is where law and humanities meet.
-This degree enables me to use to my skillset in law and arts to challenge myself in diverse and unique ways, with papers and assessments that have real-life applicability.
-The teaching staff are extremely strong and include lecturers who are known for being leaders in different areas of human rights.”
+The Master of Human Rights enabled me to use to my skillset in law and arts to challenge myself in diverse and unique ways, with papers and assessments that have real-life applicability.
+The teaching staff were extremely strong and included lecturers who are known for being leaders in different areas of human rights.”

-The people are what make the programme, he says.
+The people are what made the programme, he says.

-“While the topics are interesting and engaging, being able to have honest discussions in a challenging and stimulating environment is what makes me a more thoughtful and engaged person after every class I attend.
+“While the topics were interesting and engaging, being able to have honest discussions in a challenging and stimulating environment was what made me a more thoughtful and engaged person after every class I attended.
 The people who gravitate to this degree are all seeking to push themselves to understand how we can implement human rights better in our society.”

 Genuine care and encouragement